cebamps/advent-of-code-2021/src/D21/README.md

 (this is Pascal's triangle, by the way)

 What can we say happens after Player 1 has played round 3?
-There are 8 player 1 universes (fourth line of our Pascal triangle) and 4 player 2 universes (third line), so 32 universes total in the product.
+There are 8 Player 1 universes (fourth line of our Pascal triangle) and 4 Player 2 universes (third line), so 32 universes total in the product.
 In 4\*4 universes Player 1 has reached score 5 or above and won, while in the remaining ones they haven't.
-Hence, we will write down 16 wins for player 1 and resume the game with these postselected universe counts, amounting to our 16 remaining universes:
+Hence, we will write down 16 wins for Player 1 and resume the game with these postselected universe counts, amounting to our 16 remaining universes:

 ```